 Are You Suffering a Drug Side Effect?

-Besides these underlying conditions, please beware that certain prescription and over-the-counter (OTC) medications like when you buy Modafinil, can also cause heartburn.
+Besides these underlying conditions, please beware that certain prescription and over-the-counter (OTC) medications can also cause heartburn.
 Common culprits include anxiety medications and antidepressants, antibiotics, blood pressure medications, nitroglycerin, osteoporosis drugs, and pain relievers.

 If your heartburn is caused by a medication you’re taking, the answer is, of course, to address what, when, and how you’re taking that drug.
 Please do not make the mistake of simply adding yet another drug to counteract this side effect.
 WebMD4 offers a number of helpful tips for how to address drug-induced heartburn, such as: